 Bearer: Vega Lanzagorta, Sister Esperanza.

-Behind the shield, Between, Watercolor, Addorsed, Proper, Point upwards, Annulet, Appaumée, Armed, Azure, Bend, Flag, Barbed, Barbel, Blanchefort, Bertrand de, Boa, Seeded, Arm, Burgos, University of, Chain, Charged, Castle, Created, Cross, Cross patty, Cross couped, Quarterly, Four, Outlined in sable, Two, Coat of arms, Personal, Gules, Illuminated, Interpreted, Chief, Hand, Semi-circular, Military, Knights Templar, Or, Leather, Argent, Religious, Sinister, Grasping, Freehand, Three and One.
+Behind the shield, Between, Watercolor, Addorsed, Point upwards, Annulet, Appaumée, Azure, Bend, Barbed, Barbel, Blanchefort, Bertrand de, Boa, Seeded, Burgos, University of, Chain, Charged, Castle, Chinapieria, Ogee, Barry per pale counterchanged, Party per fess, Craon, Robert de, Created, Cross, Cross patty, Cross couped, Quarterly, Four, Outlined in sable, Two, Coat of arms, Personal, Gules, Illuminated, Interpreted, Chief, Hand, Semi-circular, Military, Knights Templar, Or, Leather, Argent, Religious, Sinister, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,